 Dr Massimo Antonini

-At St Peter’s, I teach the second/third year core Macroeconomics and Quantitative Economics courses, the first year Introductory Economics, and two optional courses: Economics of Developing Countries and International Economics.
+At St Peter’s, I teach the second/third year core Macroeconomics and Quantitative Economics courses, the first-year Introductory Economics, and two optional courses: Public Economics and International Economics.
 At the Department of Economics, I lecture on the core Macroeconomics course.

-“Public Sector Debt Dynamics: The Persistence and Sources of Shocks to Debt in 10 EU Countries", (with K. Lee and J. Pires), Journal of Money, Credit and Banking, Vol. 45, 2013.
+'Public Sector Debt Dynamics: The Persistence and Sources of Shocks to Debt in 10 EU Countries', (with K. Lee and J. Pires), Journal of Money, Credit and Banking, 45, 2013

 ‘E pluribus unum?
 Political fractionalization and deviations from the law of one price in the USA’ (with D. Fielding and J. Pires), Oxford Economic Papers, 74(1), 2022.

 Welcome to our 2023 freshers!
 Click here to review important information for new students.